dfinity/portal/docs/developer-docs/integrations/sns/managing/managing-nervous-system-parameters.md

 ### `neuron_minimum_dissolve_delay_to_vote_seconds`

-The minimum dissolve delay a neuron must have to be eligible to vote.
+The minimum dissolve delay, defined in seconds, that a neuron must have to be eligible to vote.

 The chosen value must be smaller than `max_dissolve_delay_seconds`.